NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

-To transmit complex signals, limited by the model capacity and signal fitting ability, one cannot rely on explicit or implicit semantic coding solely.
-To tackle this, we wish to boost signal reconstruction quality via \emph{prior learning and conditioning}, by this means, the \emph{hybrid semantic coding (HSC)} paradigm will be more preferred.
-It combines the advantages of explicit and implicit coding together.
-Specifically, we manifest two types of hybrid semantic coding, which are dominated functionally by explicit coding and implicit coding, respectively.
+To transmit complex signals, limited by the model capacity and signal fitting ability, one may not rely on explicit or implicit NeurJSCC solely.
+To tackle this, we wish to boost signal reconstruction quality via \emph{prior learning and conditioning}, by this means, \emph{hybrid NeurJSCC} will be more preferred.
+It combines the advantages of explicit and implicit NeurJSCC together.
+Specifically, we manifest two types of hybrid NeurJSCC, which are dominated functionally by explicit NeurJSCC and implicit NeurJSCC, respectively.